kchapelier/algorithmicsynthjs/README.md

 ## Extras

  - [ ] Configurable enveloppe, global or per oscillators ?
- - [ ] Flexible number of oscillators ?
+ - [x] Flexible number of oscillators ?
  - [ ] Other types of oscillators ? (basic waveform, handdrawn, ...)
  - [ ] Allow drag&dropping a sound file on a oscillator to be able to use its data in the algorithm.
  - [ ] Saving custom presets.
  - [ ] Making it visually appealing.
+ - [ ] Support modulation events
+ - [ ] Support pitch wheel events
+ - [ ] Support sustain events
+ - [ ] Support polyphonic after touch events

 ## Motivations